scaramacai/ggwm/README.schrift.md

 ### Font declaration in ggwmrc

 Libschrift works with the most of ttf files, while it is not featured to deal with otf or Type1 fonts.

 Hence you can choose only among True Type (.ttf) fonts.
 Today, however, there is a large choice of very good fonts.

 I'll add some configuration examples and some fonts for latin alphabet that work well.
-  If you are not on the latin side, you can try [Noto fonts](https://fonts.google.com/noto).
+If you are not on the latin side, you can try [Noto fonts](https://fonts.google.com/noto) or [FiraGO](https://github.com/bBoxType/FiraGO).

 Since ggwm does not use fontconfig, font names used in ggwmrc are different from the ones we are used with Xft and so on.

 ***In ggwmrc you must indicate the name of the font file, not the font family as it is in fontconfig***